-Trolling is my favorite method of fishing.
+Trolling is one of my favorite method of fishing.
 Trolling is moving through the water at speeds from 2 or 3 knots up to 15 knots with lines dragging behind us.
 We troll as many as 9 lines and it allows us to cover a lot of ground fast, as well as a wide variety of species including Mahi Mahi, tunas, kingfish, wahoo on more.
 I can run up to two #8 planers down 50 feet off the transom and 6 lines on my outriggers on the surface with feathers or chuggers skipping across the waves and teasers on either side of the boat plus a shotgun down the centerline all at the same time.
 If we hook up to a few Mahi we can stop and try to pick off the entire school.
 I have trolling feather, chuggers, islanders, squids, deepdivers, and any other type of trolling lure you can think of in all colors.
 I always keep fresh Bonita strips on the boat to add the presentation.
 Sometime when we troll we hook into 5 or more big fish at once.
 If this doesn't wake you up nothing will.
 The sound of a couple of Shimano Tiagra 50 wides going off sounds like a motorcycle taking off full throttle from a light.

 If reef fishing is what you are looking for, I can set you up.
 I keep 4 spinning reels and a huge assortment of jigs and hooks and lead on board.
 We can stop and drift or anchor up the boat and chumming the water or fish the bottom.
 There are reef and wrecks all over from 50 feet deep to 200 feet all within a few miles of the dock.
 With our SONAR and chartplotters its easy to spot the targets like snapper, grouper, amberjack, and a wide range of other reef-dwelling fish.
 This is always fun for young kids because its faster pace and more a hands-on approach with this style of fishing.